-10. Economic Opportunity Targeting (maximum 14 points)
+11. Economic Opportunity Targeting (maximum 17 points)

 This criteria awards preference points for projects based on location.
 DHCD seeks to create more affordable housing in high opportunity neighborhoods, those with characteristics such as low-crime, low-poverty, and access to high quality schools and jobs.
 Another goal of this preference is to disperse the District's affordable housing supply more equitably across neighborhoods and Wards, and to provide a counterbalance to the implicit incentive for developers to build affordable housing in low-cost and high poverty neighborhoods.
-The map provided in Exhibit A on the subsequent page categorizes DC Census Tracts into six zones, based on housing costs.
-Applicants should use the interactive map (https://arcg.is/085OrC) provided in the Online Application System to determine in which zone their project is located.
+The map provided in Exhibit A on the subsequent page categorizes DC Census Tracts into six zones, based on housing costs and planned development.
+Applicants should use the interactive map (https://arcg.is/aXiGe) provided in the Online Application System to determine in which zone their project is located.

-14 points = Project is located in Zone 6
+17 points = Project is located in Zone 6

-10 points = Project is located in Zone 5
+13 points = Project is located in Zone 5

-7 points = Project is located in Zone 4
+9 points = Project is located in Zone 4

-4 points = Project is located in Zone 3
+5 points = Project is located in Zone 3

 2 points = Project is located in Zone 2

 0 points = Project is located in Zone 1 or documentation is not submitted.